juliangut/negotiate/README.md

 ### Middleware

 Middleware requires a list of scopes with a name.
-Negotiation will take place in the middleware and:
+Negotiation will take place in the middleware

 * If everything goes well request will have an attribute with a `\Jgut\Negotiate\Provider`
 * If negotiation raises an error a 406 response will be returned from the middleware